-Organic beekeepers also avoid taking part on commercial pollination services.
+Organic beekeepers also avoid taking part in commercial pollination services.
 Not taking part in these services puts less stress on bees.
 Conventional beekeepers many times depend on pollination to make money.
 This practice is associated with the trucking of the bees across the country searching for the next “cash crop”.
-This increases the bees exposure to pesticides and herbicides, which sometimes can end up in conventional honeys.
-Bees that are used for commercial pollination are under more stress and more susceptible to pests and illnesses, which are usually treated with pesticides and synthetic antibiotics, which many times can also be found in conventional honeys.
-The support them, we need to promote their work and buy organic honey.
+This increases the bees' exposure to pesticides and herbicides, which sometimes can end up in conventional honey.
+Bees that are used for commercial pollination are under more stress and more susceptible to pests and illnesses, which are usually treated with pesticides and synthetic antibiotics, which many times can also be found in conventional honey.
+To support them, we need to promote their work and buy organic honey.

-At the end we can only speak for ourselves.
+In the end, we can only speak for ourselves.
 We stand behind our honeys and our ethically produced honey standards.
 We are committed to the most natural and sustainable practices that exist.
 Our partners are in line with our philosophy and focus on quality and sustainability while investing in their communities.

-We need to keep in mind that there are many beekeepers out there who follow sustainable practices while working yet are unable, or do not wish to get an organic certification for various reasons.
+We need to keep in mind that there are many beekeepers out there who follow sustainable practices while working yet are unable or do not wish to get organic certification for various reasons.